ZhichengSong6/ZhichengSong6.github.io/index.md

 ## Education

+2019.09 - 2021.05 Master of Science in Mechanical Engineering(Robotics Tracks), Columbia University

-Bachelor: Huazhong University of Science and Technology(HUST), Marine Engineer.
-2015-2019
+2015.09 - 2019.07 Bachelor of Science in Marine Engineerinng, Huazhong University of Science and Technology

-Master: Columbia University in the City of New York, Mechanical Engineer(Robotics Tracks).
-2019-2021
+### Research interets
+Mechanical design and manufacture of bipedal/quadrupedal/wheeled/soft robot, Control and learning-based control for robot

+### Research experience
+#**Design and Control of Wheeled-Bipedal Robot**
+Advisor: Wei Zhang
+CLEAR LAB, Southern University of Science and Technology

+#** **

 ### Markdown